polkadot-fellows/RFCs/text/0031-corejam.md

     report: WorkReport,
     /// Which validators from the group have a signature in `attestations`.
     validators: BitVec,
-    /// The signatures of the RcVG members set out in `validators` whose message is the
+    /// The signatures of the RcBG members set out in `validators` whose message is the
     /// hash of the `report`.
 The order of the signatures is the same order as the validators appear in `validators`.
     attestations: Vec<Signature>,
 }
 ```

-Each Relay-chain block, every Validator Group representing a Core which is assigned work provides a series of Work Results coherent with an authorized Work Package.
+Each Relay-chain block, every Backing Group representing a Core which is assigned work provides a series of Work Results coherent with an authorized Work Package.
 Validators are rewarded when they take part in their Group and process such a Work Package.
 Thus, together with some information concerning their execution context, they sign a *Report* concerning the work done and the results of it.
 This is also known as a *Candidate*.
 This signed Report is called an *Attestation*, and is provided to the Relay-chain block author.
-If no such Attestation is provided (or if the Relay-chain block author refuses to introduce it for Reporting), then that Validator Group is not rewarded for that block.
+If no such Attestation is provided (or if the Relay-chain block author refuses to introduce it for Reporting), then that Backing Group is not rewarded for that block.

 The process continues once the Attestations arrive at the Relay-chain Block Author.